Can we work it out? Can we be a family?

 - Practice separation.
 When your child manages to separate without fuss, use positive reinforcement to praise him.

-- Consider eliminting scary television shows and movies for now.
-Children’s fears may be exacerbated by the frightening scenes the see on T.V. or in the movies.
+- Consider eliminating scary television shows and movies for now.
+Children’s fears may be exacerbated by the frightening scenes they see on TV or in the movies.

 The Takeaway: Some children have a natural tendency towards anxiety.
 And, others will get triggered despite no past history.
 It doesn’t really matter.
 Divorce is a stress, but it does die down over time.
 Things usually do get better.

 It may be hard.
 You will feel guilty at times, and quite frustrated at others.
 These kids can be exasperating.
 But, they also are so very scared.